 As a First Time Buyer in Manchester, you will have to prove you have the funds in place for the deposit and evidence this for anti-money laundering purposes.
 It’s always best practice to limit moving money around your various accounts, as it makes evidencing the audit trail more difficult.
 Lenders prefer to see your savings building up, so you’ll need to account for any large amounts that have been transferred into your accounts recently.

-Nowadays, deposits are often gifted by family members and is the most popular way forward for First Time Buyers.
+Nowadays, deposits are often gifted by family members and is the most popular way forward for First Time Buyers in Manchester.
 These need to be evidenced also, with the “donor” needing to sign a letter confirming it’s non-refundable.

 The most important thing when it comes to affordability is proving your income.
 This is often your last 3 months of payslips if you’re employed, with some lenders needing to see your most recent P60.
 Lenders may also consider regular overtime, shift allowance, bonuses and commission.
 If you have more than one employer (maybe you have a part-time job or are self-employed), lenders will also accept earnings from those.